 print(f'Almond length: {almond_length_mm} mm')

-• Agriculture: Measuring fruit and vegetable sizes for yield estimation and grading.
+• Agriculture.
+Estimating fruit and vegetable sizes for grading and yield calculations, often on a conveyor.

 Applications of object measurement in various industries